 Being involved in a car accident can be distressing and leave you with significant injury and loss that can burden you physically, emotionally, and financially.
 The complicated legal system associated with insurance claims can be challenging to contend with on your own, especially if you are recovering from your collision at the same time.

-If you have sustained injuries or have tragically lost a loved one in a car accident, you could be entitled to claim compensation for your injuries, losses, and damages.
-Call The Kryder Law Group, LLC at (312) 223-1700 to discuss with a team member if you have a valid claim against the other driver.
+If you have sustained injuries or have tragically lost a loved one in a car accident, you could be entitled to claim compensation for your injuries, losses, and damages with a personal injury attorney.
+Call The Kryder Law Group, LLC to discuss with an Evanston car accident lawyer if you have a valid claim against the other driver.

 Illinois Car Insurance Laws That May Affect Your Case

 Many states require motorists to carry a minimum amount of auto insurance coverage to be considered road legal.
 Illinois follows a fault-based system, so drivers must carry liability insurance to drive legally under 625 ILCS 5/7-601.

 While this coverage offers protection for any damage or injuries caused to others, it does not pay for injuries or damage to your own property.
 Unfortunately, not all drivers have adequate levels of coverage, and many drive illegally without insurance at all.

 If you are harmed in an accident in which an uninsured driver is at fault, it can be beneficial to carry uninsured motorist coverage.
 Still, it may be possible to recover compensation for your losses and injuries with the help of an Evanston car accident lawyer.

 We Can Help You File Your Initial Claim

 When it comes to filing a claim following a car accident, you have the option to either file with your own insurance company as a first-party claim or with the other driver’s insurance company as a third-party claim — but you will need to prove they are at fault.